 Before the prevalence of Persian miniature paintings, illuminating book pages with non-figurative patterns and geometrical/natural motifs was already a common tradition in the Islamic art of bookmaking.
 This elegant tradition of adorning books was taken to a new level when bookmakers started to include both illuminations and full-page miniature illustrations in books, like the Shahnameh of Shah Tahmasp.

 As previously mentioned, various styles were developed in different cities, while almost all of them shared the same techniques and features.
-For instance, the bright colours, round faces, detailed designs of fabrics and carpets, mountainous landscapes, perspective less and shadow-less images are common features amongst all styles of Persian miniature paintings.
+For instance, the bright colours, round faces, detailed designs of fabrics and carpets, mountainous landscapes, and perspective-less and shadow-less images are common features amongst all styles of Persian miniature paintings.

 And in terms of technique, the main work was usually carried out by two artists.
 The senior miniaturist was in charge of drawing the outlines, and the less experienced artist was responsible for colouring the drawings.
 In some cases, different artists worked on border illuminations and faces.